Some posts contain compensated links. Please read this disclaimer for more info.

 If you have a rucksack or suitcase with you, you must pay 7 kuna per item, for which you get a receipt.

-If you are looking for the most efficient delivery service in Europe, use the bus in Craotia.
-In many ways, it is the lifeblood of society.
-Dalmatian mothers sending boxes of vegetables from the field to teenage sons and daughters at university in Zagreb.
+If you are looking for the most efficient delivery service in Europe, use the bus in Croatia.
+In many ways, it is the lifeblood of the Croatian society.
+Dalmatian and Slavonian mothers, sending boxes of vegetables from the field to teenage sons and daughters at university in Zagreb.
 That kind of thing.

 A small note ‘for a coffee’ to the driver, and packages are transported all over the country at a pace that DHL can only dream of.
 And it works for other emergencies too.

-Earlier this year, we drove from Varazdin to Korcula, staying a night in Zadar.
-As I drove down, I realised I had forgotten my passport, which I needed to get through the Neum Corridor in Bosnia, as well as onward travel to Montenegro.
+A few years ago, we drove from Varaždin to Korčula, staying a night in Zadar.
+As I drove down, I realized I had forgotten my passport, which I needed to get through the Neum Corridor in Bosnia, as well as onward travel to Montenegro.

 A phone call to a friendly neighbour who had our house key, a favour called in from a relative in Zagreb, and the passport arrived in Split 8 hours later on the bus.
 Magical.